UP International College Auckland: The University of Auckland Certificate in Foundation Studies programme

 The ACG NZIC offers The University of Auckland Certificate in Foundation Studies programme, accredited by the New Zealand Vice-Chancellors' Committee.
-In addition, at the inner city campus the ACG English School, a division of the college, has the primary objective of improving students' English in preparation for IELTS examinations and future study.
-The courses offered by the college have NZQA accreditation.

-The University of Auckland Certificate of Foundation Studies belongs to the University of Auckland.
+In addition at the inner city campus the ACG English School, a division of ACG NZIC, has the primary objective of improving students' English in preparation for IELTS examinations and future study.
+The courses offered by ACG International College have NZQA accreditation.
+The University of Auckland Certificate of Foundation Studies belongs to the University of Auckland and is delivered by ACG New Zealand International College.
 Successful completion of the Certificate in Foundation Studies guarantees entry into The University of Auckland and is accepted by all New Zealand universities.

 Student achievement

-Student achievement is monitored by examinations set by ACG staff and moderated by the University of Auckland personnel.
+Student achievement is monitored by examinations set by ACG staff and moderated by The University of Auckland personnel.

 Pastoral care

-The pastoral care of students is a feature of the college.
+The pastoral care of students is a feature of ACG NZIC.
 The college emphasises the importance of students being happy in both their classes and homes so that they progress well academically.
 Student attendance is closely monitored.
-The deans and group tutors provide academic and social support for students and promote their personal well-being.
+The deans and group tutors provide academic and social support for students and promote their personal well being.

 Use of ICT

 The use of information and communication technologies (ICT) is a feature of the college.
 Teachers make use of ICT to facilitate teaching and learning and to provide learning resources.

-The college provides equipment that enhances student learning.
+ACG NZIC provides equipment that enhances student learning.
 Staff and students have access to computers.